First Digital USD (FDUSD) Price Reaches $1.00 on Exchanges

-First Digital USD (FDUSD) traded up 0% against the U.S. dollar during the 1-day period ending at 20:00 PM ET on February 26th.
-Over the last week, First Digital USD has traded 0.1% higher against the U.S. dollar.
-First Digital USD has a market cap of $3.31 billion and $7.66 billion worth of First Digital USD was traded on exchanges in the last day.
-One First Digital USD token can currently be purchased for $1.00 or 0.00001825 BTC on major exchanges.
+First Digital USD (FDUSD) traded down 0% against the dollar during the 1-day period ending at 11:00 AM E.T. on March 1st.
+One First Digital USD token can now be bought for approximately $1.00 or 0.00001625 BTC on exchanges.
+Over the last seven days, First Digital USD has traded down 0.4% against the dollar.
+First Digital USD has a total market capitalization of $3.25 billion and approximately $12.29 billion worth of First Digital USD was traded on exchanges in the last 24 hours.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.